pvalderas/microservices-composition-infrastructure/README.md

 # Creating a Global Composition Manager

-To create a Global Composition Manager you just need to compile the corresponding project and include is as a dependency of a Spring Boot Application.
+To create a Global Composition Manager you can use Gradle to build the corresponding project in this repository and include it as a dependency of a Spring Boot Application.
 Then, you just need to annotate the main class with the @GlobalCompositionManager as follows:

 ```java
 @GlobalCompositionManager
 @SpringBootApplication(scanBasePackages = {"es.upv.pros.pvalderas.globalcompositionmanager"})
 public class GlobalCompositionManagerMicroservice {
 	public static void main(String[] args) {
 		SpringApplication.run(GlobalCompositionManagerMicroservice.class, args);
 	}